What is Lumbago (acute lumbago)?

 - Characteristic protective posture - often slightly bent forward

-time | Pain intensity (1-10) | Characteristics | Natural support |
+| Timeframe | Pain Intensity (1-10) | Characteristics | Natural Support |

-Acute phase (0-24h) | 8-10 | Maximum pain, inability to move | Warmth, hemp acute ointment, rest |
+| Acute phase (0-24h) | 8-10 | Maximum pain, inability to move | Heat, hemp acute ointment, rest |

-Early improvement (1-3 days) | 6-8 | First cautious movements possible | Gentle mobilization, relaxation oils |
+| Early improvement (1-3 days) | 6-8 | First cautious movements possible | Gentle mobilization, relaxation oils |

-Recovery phase (3-7 days) | 3-5 | Significant improvement, normal posture | Restorative care, preventive exercises |
+| Recovery phase (3-7 days) | 3-5 | Significant improvement, normal posture | Restorative care, prevention exercises |

-Healing phase (1-2 weeks) | 1-2 | Occasional residual complaints | Strengthening formulations, movement |
+| Healing phase (1-2 weeks) | 1-2 | Occasional residual complaints | Strengthening formulations, movement |

-Harmless emissions
+Harmless Radiations

 - Pain in the buttocks or upper thigh

-- Muscular tension noticeable
+- Palpable muscle tension

-- Improvement through warmth and relaxation
+- Improvement with heat and relaxation

 - No numbness or tingling

-- Radiation down to below the knee
+- Radiation extending below the knee

 - Numbness or tingling